Severity-Prediction-Covid19/Severity-Prediction-App-SureHealth/README.md

-#
+# About ->
 Severity-Prediction-App-SureHealth
-SureHealth: Aplikasi untuk memprediksi tingkat keparahan gejala COVID-19 yang dialami pengguna
+SureHealth: Application for predicting the severity of COVID-19 symptoms experienced by users